MET – International Online Graduate Program

 MET faculty work on the leading edge of curriculum design and technology integration, digital culture, youth culture, digital literacy, gaming, and interface design.
 Our courses examine digital learning and culture from a wide range of perspectives, including environmental and sustainability education, Indigenous learning frameworks, and inclusive education.

-Visit How to Apply: Master of Educational Technology Degree or How to Apply: Graduate Certificate Programs for more details.
+Visit How to Apply: Master of Educational Technology Degree or How to Apply: Graduate Certificate Program for more details.

 Program